EricYJA/170_sudo_rm_rf_project/README.md

 Main idea:

-create dense clusters in the connected graph: we first use some defined function to measure the size of graph and separate the graph into several components.
+Create dense clusters in the connected graph: we first use some defined function to measure the size of graph and separate the graph into several components.
 Can be sort the degree descending.
 Max all shortest path and divide the length by the function of number of vertices, split into subtrees.
 Function unknow, should try.
 Another one is to delete heaviest edge until we have some number of subgroups.

+Analysis:

+The implementation for this algorithm is still in progress.
+Considering this algorithm is quite complicated.
+We would not give a detailed analysis for now.

+##### Steiner tree:

+Main idea:
+Use the algorithm in Q3 to find all the bots's location.
+Then, find a Steiner tree for all the bot vertices and the home vertices.
+Then, use the same idea as Q1 to move the bots to the home vertices.

+Analysis:
+This algorithm is considered as the best solution so far, since it's the optimal solution for moving all the bots home if their locations are known to us.
+The only problem is how to find all the bots location with the min cost.
+If we want to check the scout result, we need to remote on that vertex, which would incereases the cost.
+The method to find all the bots' location would be improved later.